Grislow/KnowledgeBase/domains/it/cloud/aws/aws_certified_sysops_associate.md

         * read only
         * great for dynamic content that needs to be available at low-latency in few regions
 * **Caching** - a cache lives at each CloudFront Edge Location where objects are identified using a **Cache Key**
-    * you want to maximize Cache Hit ratio
-    * can invalidate part of cache using `CreateInvalidation` API
-    * **Cache Key** is a unique identifier for every cached object, by default `hostname + resource portion of the URL`
-    * **Caching Policies** - allows adding other elements like HTTP headers, cookies, query strings to cache keys
-        * use case: content that varies based on user/device/language/location
-        * options:
-            * *HTTP Headers*: None - Whitelist
-            * *Cookies*: None - Whitelist - Include All-Except-All
-            * *Query String*: None - Whitelist - Include All-Except - All
-        * control he TTL (0s-1year) by using `Cache-Control` or `Expires` header
-        * create own policies or use `Predefined Managed Policies`
-        * all HTTP HEADER/COOKIES/QUERY STRING in Cache Key are automatically included in origin requests.
-This means:
-            * *None* -> best caching performance cause no headers
-            * *Whitelist* -> only specified cache keys are included in the req to origin
-        * for performance you want to limit the amount of data sent in origin request - Caching Policies help with this
-        * **Origin Request Policy** - enables including values in origin req without including them in Cache Key
-            * *HTTP Headers*: None - Whitelist - All viewer headers options
-            * *Cookies*: None - Whitelist - All
-            * *Query String*: None - Whitelist - All
-            * can add CloudFront HTTP header and Custom header even if not included in viewer request
-        * **Caching Policy vs Origin Request Policy** - cache policy defines values needed for caching purposes, origin policy values needed by the origin to handle request(like User-Agent or Authorization headers)
-    * **Cache Invalidation** - allows bypassing the TTL to perform entire or partial cache refresh through **CloudFront Invalidation**
-        * patterns are `(*)` for all or `(/images/*)` for specific path
-    * **Cache Behaviors** - allows setting different origins/origin groups based on the content type or path pattern
-        * pattern examples:
-            * `/images/*` -> use S3 origin
-            * `/api/*` -> use ALB origin
-            * `/*` -> default cache behavior
-        * default cache behavior is always last to be processed and alwas `/*`
-        * use cases:
-            * authorize with auth service before getting access to resources on S3 origin
-            * maximize cache hits by separating static and dynamic distributions
 * **Signed URL** - allows giving access to individual files (one signed URL per file)
     * attach a policy with: `URL Expiration`, `IP Ranges to access data from`, `trusted signer` -> which AWS account can create signed URLS
     * TTL for Url: